Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 CMD ["python", "main.py"]
 ```

 `APP_PORT` is an environment variable that is used by Serving.
+When
-When Serving invokes `Predict` method, it does it via defined port.
+Hydrosphere invokes `Predict` method, it does it via defined port.

 The structure of the `runtime` folder now should look like this: